verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] Nothing makes a room feel emptier than wanting someone in it.
 - [ ] Gareebo ka aesthetic mat churao.
 - [ ] Mai decompose hona chahta hu.
+- [ ] Once I saw a bee drown and I understood.